VishnuRaman/RBase/README.md

 ## Flushing and Compaction

-RedBase uses a MemStore for in-memory storage before flushing to disk.
+RBase uses a MemStore for in-memory storage before flushing to disk.
 By default, the MemStore is flushed to disk when it reaches 10,000 entries.
 You can manually flush the MemStore:

 ```rust
 // Flush the MemStore to disk
 cf.flush()?;
 ```

 Compaction is the process of merging multiple SSTables and optionally removing old versions or expired tombstones.
-RedBase supports several compaction strategies:
+RBase supports several compaction strategies:

 ```rust
 // Default compaction (minor compaction)